Toward a unified data-driven turbulence model through multi-objective learning: Results

-In summary, the specialist model for separated flows significantly improves separation prediction across the training cases, placing onset and reattachment points closer to the ground truth.
-When applied to unseen flows within the training categories, the model consistently reduces error relative to the baseline, demonstrating robust generalization.
-Finally, in the realistic three-dimensional generic car case, the specialist model sustains its improved performance by concentrating corrections near the separation wake, accurately capturing both the separation region and the associated flow structures.
+In summary, the specialist model for separated flows improves prediction of the separation behavior across the training cases, placing onset and reattachment points closer to the ground truth.
+For unseen flows within the training categories, the model consistently reduces error relative to the baseline, indicating good generalization ability for closely related geometries.
+When applied to the generic car, the specialist model maintains improved performance, with localized corrections concentrated in the wake region that are consistent with more accurate predictions of the separation extent and associated flow structures.